andis-sprinkis/snippet/regex.md

               >
               > Match using extended regular expressions.
 Treat each pattern specified as an ERE, as described in XBD [_9.4 Extended Regular Expressions_](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html#tag_09_04).
 If any entire ERE pattern matches some part of an input line excluding the terminating \<newline\>, the line shall be matched.
 A null ERE shall match every line.

+            - > **\-F**
+              >
+              > Match using fixed strings.
+Treat each pattern specified as a string instead of a regular expression.
+If an input line contains any of the patterns as a contiguous sequence of bytes, the line shall be matched.
+A null string shall match every line.

             - > **\-e** _pattern_list_
               >
               > Specify one or more patterns to be used during the search for input.
 The application shall ensure that patterns in _pattern_list_ are separated by a <newline>.
 A null pattern can be specified by two adjacent <newline> characters in _pattern_list_.
 Unless the **\-E** or **\-F** option is also specified, each pattern shall be treated as a BRE, as described in XBD [_9.3 Basic Regular Expressions_](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap09.html#tag_09_03).
 Multiple **\-e** and **\-f** options shall be accepted by the _grep_ utility.
 All of the specified patterns shall be used when matching lines, but the order of evaluation is unspecified.